-NCPHD reserves the right to:
+North Central Public Health District reserves the right to:

-- a.
-Subject applicants who are given a condition offer of employment in a safety-sensitive position to a drug and alcohol test; - b.
+- Subject applicants who are given a condition offer of employment in a safety-sensitive position to a-drug and alcohol test criminal background check; - b.
 Test employees reasonably suspected of using drugs or alcohol in violation of this policy; - c.
 Discipline or discharge employee who test positive or otherwise violate this policy; and - d.
-Test employees when they: (1) cause or contribute to accidents that seriously damage a NCPHD vehicle, machinery, equipment or property; (2) result in an injury to themselves or another employee requiring offsite medical attention; or (3) when NCPHD reasonably suspects that the accident or injury may have been caused by drug or alcohol use.
+Test employees when they: (1) cause or contribute to accidents that seriously damage a North Central Public Health District vehicle, machinery, equipment or property; (2) result in an injury to themselves or another employee requiring offsite medical attention; or (3) when NCPHD reasonably suspects that the accident or injury may have been caused by drug or alcohol use.